Kolbeinsvik

-Kolbeinsvik is a village in Austevoll municipality in Vestland county, Norway.
+Kolbeinsvik is a village in Austevoll Municipality in Vestland county, Norway.
 The village is located on the western shores of the island of Huftarøy, about 7 km northwest of the villages of Vinnes and Husavik.
-The small islands of Drøna and Rostøy lie just to the north, off the coast of Huftarøy.
+The small islands of Drøna and Rostøya lie just to the north, off the coast of Huftarøy.
 It had a population of 481 in 2001.